ycpcs/cs101-fall2018/assign/assign03.md

 ## Milestone 2

-In **Milestone 2**, using the initial state from **Milestone 1** your task is to simulate the new state when the first domino is tipped for 10 consecutive time steps.
+In **Milestone 2**, using the initial state from **Milestone 1** your task is to simulate the new states when the first domino is tipped for 10 consecutive time steps.

 The rules for updating the state of a domino are as follows: